TYPO3/coding-standards/README.md

 * .php-cs-fixer.php
 * .editorconfig

-For projects, the folder `src/extensions` is configured by default, but you can accommodate where your extensions or PHP code resides in.
+For projects, the folder `src` is configured by default, but you can accommodate where your extensions or PHP code resides in.
 For extensions, PHP-CS-Fixer scans the whole base directory.